NBISweden/workshop-reproducible-research/docs/jupyter.md

 [I 18:02:27.209 NotebookApp] Accepting one-time-token-authenticated connection from ::1
 ```

-Jupyter Notebook probably opened up a web browser for you automatically, otherwise go to the adress specified in the message in the terminal.
+Jupyter Notebook probably opened up a web browser for you automatically, otherwise go to the address specified in the message in the terminal.
 Note that the server is running locally (as [http://localhost:8888](http://localhost:8888)) so this does not require that you have an active internet connection.
 Also note that it says:

 ```no-highlight
 Serving notebooks from local directory: /Users/arasmus/Documents/projects/reproducible_research_course/jupyter.